hairyfred/Aliucord-AMOLED-Theme/README.md

-NOTE: If the theme isnt working for you import it after enabling advance settings
+Discord Themer: If the theme isnt working for you import it after enabling advance settings